eelkeblok/harbor/README.md

 It is also possible to search for configuration files outside the directory by including the `includeDirectories` option within the variant configuration.

-Keep in mind that the directories are resolved from the defined `THEME_SRC` environment path.
+Keep in mind that the directories are resolved from the defined `source` configuration key.
 It will use the configuration if the file `config/{module}.example.json` exists:

 ```js
 // Will create a variant as module import: